Overheard in a Soho pub …

 GUS: I’m more normal than you.

-EDDIE: If you say so.
+EDDIE: Not likely.
 Fancy another pint?

-GUS: I don’t mind if I do
+GUS (sighs): I don’t mind if I do.

-EDDIE: So what movie are we watching next?
+EDDIE: So, what movie are we watching next?

 GUS: I don’t care.
 Just as long as it doesn’t have any visual effects in it.